bkstar123/api-demo/README.md

 ***c) Refresh token grant type access token***

 Some grant types may provide an access token as well as a refresh token.
-So, in case of expiration of access token, the refresh token can be ussed to exchange the new set of access/refresh token.
+So, in case of token expiration, the refresh token can be ussed to exchange the new set of access/refresh tokens.

 Example:
 ```bash